liamcli/randomNAS_release/README.md

 You will need the following packages to run the code:
 `Python >= 3.5.5, PyTorch == 0.3.1, torchvision == 0.2.0`
+Additionally, we used CUDA 9.0 and CuDNN 7.1.3.

 Download the CIFAR-10 dataset and PTB dataset according to how DARTS expects the files to be.